tencentyun/intlcloud-documents/yehe_doc/游戏服务/游戏多媒体引擎 GME/客户端 API/Android SDK/接口文档_intl_en.md

 ### Setting log printing level

 This API is used to set the level of logs to be printed.
-We recommend you keep the default level.
+It is recommended to keep the default level.

 #### Function prototype